vercidium-patreon/openal_soft_bindings/README.md

 # OpenAL Soft Bindings for C#

-Modern, high-performance C# bindings for OpenAL Soft, providing clean and idiomatic .NET APIs for 3D audio.
+Modern, high-performance C# bindings for OpenAL Soft, with managed wrappers for ease of use.

 ## Features

-- **Modern C# Interop**: Uses `LibraryImport`, `Span<T>`, and collection expressions for optimal performance
+- **Modern C# Interop**: Uses `LibraryImport` and `Span<T>` for optimal performance
-- **Zero-Allocation Design**: Leverages stack allocation and spans to minimize heap allocations in performance-critical paths
+- **Zero-Allocation Design**: Leverages stack allocation and spans to minimize heap allocations
-- **Complete Coverage**: Supports OpenAL 1.0, 1.1, and extensions including:
+- **Complete Coverage**: Supports OpenAL 1.0, OpenAL 1.1, and:
-  - Effects Extension (EFX) for audio effects and filters
+  - Effects Extensions (EFX) for audio effects and filters
-  - OpenAL Extensions (ALEXT) for latest functionality
+  - OpenAL Extensions (ALEXT, SOFT) for latest functionality
   - Debug extensions for development
-- **Thread-Safe**: Proper synchronization for multithreaded audio applications
 - **Managed Wrappers**: High-level managed classes for common scenarios:
   - `ALDevice` for device management
   - `ALContext` for context creation and management